Skip to main content

 • be advised, and ask questions on, the latest developments on the increasing use of AI and its potential to discriminate.

-In an ever-changing world, this year's DLA conference looks into the future of equality and asks: is the challenge of discrimination today increasingly more important than we've seen in the past?
+In an ever-changing world, the 2025 DLA conference looked into the future of equality and asked: is the challenge of discrimination today increasingly more important than we've seen in the past?

 Conference Programme